 As a bonus, once you’ve hidden your mic on your subject for walk and talk or B-roll shooting, when you want to transition to a formal interview you can simply replace the wireless pack with the MZE900P Phantom Power Adapter, and the mic stays put.

 Alternatively to the Sennheiser G3 wireless pack, we often use the Rode Rodelink wireless transmitter and receiver.
 It’s a little bulkier, but extremely simple to use, and a little cheaper than the G3.
 It's also a handy companion to the Rodelink Newsshooter XLR transmitter that can send your boom mic source wirelessly to your camera.

 And although we don’t use it for indoor interviews, the Audio-Technica AT875R shotgun mic has a permanent place on top of our C100.
-It’s the shortest and best sounding on-camera shotgun you can get, and it especially goes well with a Rycote Softie for outdoor shooting, along with a super short XLR cable that stays out of your way.
+It’s the shortest and best sounding on-camera shotgun you can get, and it especially goes well with this Rycote Softie for outdoor shooting, along with a super short XLR cable that stays out of your way.

 Best Tripods and Monopods for Video